 - Tampering with the engine installation or tampering with the OEM supplied wiring can be dangerous.
-Personal injury, death and/or engine damage could result. - Vent the engine exhaust to the outside when the engine is operated in an enclosed area.
+Personal injury, death and/or engine damage could result. - Vent the engine exhaust to the outside when the engine is operated in an enclosed area. - If the engine is not running, do not release the secondary brake or the parking brake systems unless the vehicle is blocked or unless the vehicle is restrained.

-- If the engine is not running, do not release the secondary brake or the parking brake systems unless the vehicle is blocked or unless the vehicle is restrained. - Wear a hard hat, protective glasses, and other protective equipment, as required. - When work is performed around an engine that is operating, wear protective devices for ears to help prevent damage to hearing. - Do not wear loose clothing or jewelry that can snag on controls or on other parts of the engine. - Ensure that all protective guards and all covers are secured in place on the engine. - Never put maintenance fluids into glass containers.
-Glass containers can break. - · Use all cleaning solutions with care. - · Report all necessary repairs.
+- Wear a hard hat, protective glasses, and other protective equipment, as required. - When working around an engine, the engine must not be in operation.
+You may only be near a running engine to carry out maintenance procedures that require the engine to be in operation. - Do not wear loose clothing or jewelry that can snag on controls or on other parts of the engine. - Ensure that all protective guards and all covers are secured in place on the engine. - Never put maintenance fluids into glass containers.
+Glass containers can break. - Use all cleaning solutions with care. - · Report all necessary repairs.